cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 <div id="download_hello_demo_python_snapshot"></div>
 </p>

- * Put the extracted `hello` directory into `my-pc/repo` directory.
+ * Put the extracted `hello` directory into `node1/repo` directory.
-   * The `hello` package contains four components:
+   * The `hello` package contains four components (implemented in Python):
      * **component_A**, **component_B**, and **component_C**: these components implements the HELLO service which has only one method `say_hello`.
-     * **hello_components**: this component provides a web interface on which the list of discovered components implementing the HELLO service are listed (we show the message returned by each component when calling the `say_hello` method).
+     * **hello_components**: this component provides a web interface on which the list of discovered components implementing the HELLO service are listed (we show the message returned by each component when calling their `say_hello` method).

 The following picture depicts the web interface provided by the **hello_components** component and the underlying architecture of the application.